-The General Educational Development (GED) tests are a comprised of a set of five modules of subject-based tests.
-When successfully completed, the resulting certificate is considered to be the equivalent of a high school education.
+The General Educational Development (GED) test is comprised of a set of five modules of subject-based tests.
+Taking the GED successfully results in you receiving your certificate that is considered to be the equivalent of a high school education.
 If you did not complete high school, completing the GED exam can be crucial to your future job success so you will want to know where to take the examination and how obtain quality practice test questions and a top quality GED study guide in order to prepare properly.

 Where do I Take the GED Exam and What is the Fee for Taking the Test?

 Taking the GED test is administered by the GED Testing Service, a joint program of the American Council on Education and Pearson, the company that originally developed the GED questions and answers.
 The name GED is trademarked by the American Council on Education.
 Exams are available in English, Spanish, French and formats to accommodate the visually and hearing handicapped, allowing anyone who did not completely high school to have access to this important high school equivalency exam.